truecharts/public/charts/enterprise/clusterissuer/docs/cluster-certificates.md

+---
-# Cluster Certificates Setup Guide
+title: Cluster Certificates Setup Guide
+---

 This guide will walk you through setting up and using `cluster certificates`.